Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

-\begin{ejer} Show that if $G$ is a subgroup of $\mathrm{Homeo}_+ (\mathbb{R}) $ with no global fixed point and whose action preserves a Radon measure for which the translation-number homomorphism has image non isomorphic to $\mathbb{Z}$, then its action is semiconjugate to an action by translations. \end{ejer}
+\begin{ejer} Let $G$ be a subgroup of $\mathrm{Homeo}_+ (\mathbb{R}) $ with no global fixed point.
+Suppose that its action preserves a Radon measure for which the translation number homomorphism has an image that is not isomorphic to $\mathbb{Z}$.
+Prove that $G$-action is semiconjugate to an action by translations. \end{ejer}

 \begin{ejer} Let $G$ be a subgroup of $\mathrm{Homeo}_+ (\mathbb{R})$ preserving a Radon measure $\nu$.